 Collaborative Writing — Teamwork Strategies and Advantages

-Monday, November 20, 2017 (a week earlier than our usual last-Monday-of-the-month pattern because of Thanksgiving.)
+Monday, November 20, 2017 (earlier than our usual pattern due to Thanksgiving.)

 7:30 to 9:15 p.m. (networking follows the program)